 - COST: ranges between $200-$350 or higher for a more luxurious shared apartment

-- INCLUSION: cleaning service (in smaller towns, this might not a norm), WiFi, cable (sometimes) water, parking (of a motorbike, which is normally by the door at the common area), basic furniture (bed, table, cabinet)
+- INCLUDES: cleaning service (sometimes, not always), WiFi, cable (sometimes) water, parking (of a motorbike, which is normally by the door at the common area), basic furniture (bed, table, cabinet)

 - PROS: the best way to meet people, affordable, can be short-term (6 months or more) or long-term renting (1 year or more)

-- CONS: limited privacy, most pets are not allowed, not suitable for expats with children
+- CONS: limited privacy, pets are not usually allowed (read our guide to keeping pets in Vietnam here), not suitable for expats with children

 - COST: ranges between $400-$600 or higher depending on the location and inclusions

-- INCLUSION: cleaning service, WiFi, cable (sometimes) water, parking (of a motorbike, which is normally by the door at the common area), basic furniture (bed, table, cabinet)
+- INCLUDES: cleaning service, WiFi, cable (sometimes) water, parking (of a motorbike, which is normally by the door at the common area), basic furniture (bed, table, cabinet)

-- EXCLUSION: electricity, service management fee (sometimes included)
+- EXCLUDES: electricity, service management fee (sometimes included)

 - PROS: more privacy, less worry about the maintenance of the house, medium price, can be short-term or long-term – often 6 months minimum